MY FIRST DIARY

 I never told Mem and Mom about the cow’s head in Samir’s refrigerator, because I knew if I did, Mom would never let me go back to visit.

 Who opens a refrigerator expecting to find a cow’s head?
-For a long time after that, I added our refrigerator to the already long list of things on White Street that terrified me.
+For a long time after that, I added refrigerators to the already long list of things that terrified me.

 And if I kept the cow’s head a secret from Mem and Mom, you know I never told them about Uncle Luke and the bloody yellow kitchen table.